Matt is a painter and freelance writer. He writes about various topics, including relationships and online dating.

 2. Spend Time with Close Friends and Family

 The last thing you want is to be alone with your anxious thoughts after a tough breakup.
 After my breakup, I spent the weekend with my best friend.
 When I returned home at the end of the weekend, I felt so much better.
 Being around supportive friends and family, who truly understand what you're going through, is very therapeutic.
 Spend time with someone you know will give you helpful advice and encouragement.
+Avoid communicating with people who might make you feel worse.

 3. Focus on Self-Improvement

 While you shouldn't over-analyze mistakes you made in the relationship, it is important to be honest with yourself so you can improve for a future relationship.
-Sometimes your ex won't tell you the reason they ended the relationship, because they don't want to hurt your feelings anymore, or maybe it had nothing to do with you at all.
+Sometimes your ex won't tell you the reason they ended the relationship because they don't want to hurt your feelings anymore, or maybe it had nothing to do with you at all.

 What Not to Do When Your Girlfriend Suddenly Dumps You